Diocese of Nantes: Chapter and cathedral

 The cathedral in Nantes is dedicated to Saint Peter.
 It was begun by Bishop Eumelius, and completed by Bishop Felix, who consecrated it in 568.
 It was destroyed by the Northmen.
 The first stone of a new cathedral was laid by Duke Jean V of Brittany on 14 April 1434.
 Building went slowly.
 The vaults of the nave were begun only in 1628.
 The choir screen was built between 1622 and 1659.
 The sacristy was added in 1772.

 The mausoleum of Francis II, Duke of Brittany in the cathedral, executed in 1507 by Michel Colomb, is one of the finest monuments of the Renaissance.

 The cathedral is staffed and administered by a corporation called the Chapter.
-It consisted of six dignities (the Dean, the Grand-Archdeacon, the Archdeacon of the Mée, the Cantor, the Treasurer, and the Scholasticus) and fourteen canons.
+It originally consisted of six dignitaries (the Dean, the Grand-Archdeacon, the Archdeacon of the Mée, the Cantor, the Treasurer, and the Scholasticus) and fourteen canons.
 Bishop Brice created seven canonicates on 2 August 1137.
 The deanship was founded c.
 1307, by Bishop Daniel Vigier.
 The cantorship was established by Pope Pius II in 1460.
 The scholasticus was founded on July 1471, and the office of penitentiary around 1630.
 The Dean and the canon of La Psallette are appointed by the bishop.
 All the others are appointed alternatively by the Pope and the bishop.